2009 Interior Design Awards Results

 10 May 2017

-LAVA has been shortlisted in the UK Corporate LiveWire 2017 Architecture Awards for companies who have shown "excellence in their work, continuously shown dedication and outperformed others in the industry".
+LAVA has won a prize in the UK Corporate LiveWire 2017 Architecture Awards for companies who have shown "excellence in their work, continuously shown dedication and outperformed others in the industry".

 16 June 2017